varigence/docs/bimlflex/concepts/index.md

 ## Customers and Multi-Tenancy

 BimlFlex provides an effective multi-tenant configuration to allow working with different models, even within a single organisation.
 This the *Customer* concept.
+More information on this and related concept is provided in the following links:

 * [The BimlFlex Customer Concept](xref:bimlflex-concepts-customer)
 * [Managing Versions in BimlFlex](xref:bimlflex-concepts-versions)